ibm-cloud-docs/codeengine/eventing.md

 You can extend the functionality of your applications by including messages (events) from event producers.
 Your application can then react to these events and perform actions based on them.
 {: shortdesc}

-While there are many event producers available, {{site.data.keyword.codeengineshort}} includes two built-in commonly used ones: a [ping event producer](#eventing-ping) and [events from {{site.data.keyword.cos_full}}](#eventing-cos).
+While many event producers are available, {{site.data.keyword.codeengineshort}} includes two built-in commonly used ones: a [ping event producer](#eventing-ping) and [events from {{site.data.keyword.cos_full}}](#eventing-cos).
 The ping event producer generates an event at regular intervals, while the Object Storage producer monitors your buckets and send events based on changes to those buckets.

 ## Adding a ping event to your application
 {: #eventing-ping}